Larrybin/changan-penpen/README.md

 ## Contributing
 - TypeScript-first, PascalCase components, Biome formatting
-- Contribution flow, PR template, and test requirements: `docs/contributing.md`
+- Contribution flow, PR template, and quality gates: `docs/contributing.md`
 - If you change Cloudflare bindings or workflows, update related docs and note it in the PR description

 ---